Wednesday, April 1, 2026

 The fix: Show only the most essential fields initially.
 Use AI to determine which additional fields to show based on the user's responses.

 Instead of displaying everything at once, the form reveals itself one section at a time.
-But unlike basic multi-step forms (which just break a long form into smaller pages), AI-powered progressive disclosure adapts which fields appear:
+But unlike basic multi-step forms (which just break a long form into smaller pages), AI-powered progressive disclosure adapts fields appear:

 The result: every user sees only the fields relevant to their situation.
 Average perceived form length drops by 40%.